Skip to Main Content

 Data Management Plans

-A data management plan (DMP) allows you to document your data management activities as outlined in the Data Management Essentials section.
-More funding agencies are requiring data management plans to ensure sustained public access to grant supported research data.
+A data management plan (DMP) documents your data management activities as outlined in the Data Management Essentials section.
+Funding agencies often require data management plans, which helps ensure sustained public access to grant supported research data.
 As part of a grant proposal, a DMP is where researchers describe the types of data they will collect and how they plan to maintain and share that data.

 A DMP may be called different things by different funders, such as a Data Management and Sharing Plan (NIH) or Digital Product Form (IMLS).

-In addition, a DMP should be a "living document" (Harvard Medical School Data Management Plans) that may need to be revised and updated as your project progresses.
+A DMP should be a "living document" (Harvard Medical School Data Management Plans) that may need to be revised and updated as your project progresses.
 It can and should be a dynamic document, evolving if changes need to be made during the project.
-The newest version of the DMPTool (5.0) now supports versioning of registered plans with and DMP-IDs.
-Refer to see the DMPTool Blog: DMP Tool 5.0 Release for additional information.

 What to Include in a DMP

-Generally, funding agencies will have specific criteria for what they expect in a data management plan though there are some typical elements, including:
+Generally, funding agencies will have specific criteria for what they expect in a data management plan.
+Typical elements include:

 • Documentation and data description